T0mebreaker/TP12-Project_First/docs/KNOWN_LIMITATIONS.md

 - live GPS

 These additions are not needed for the current acceptance criteria and would increase scope before the first review.

-## Design-source limitation in this handoff

-The current chat includes exported screenshots and the phase prompt documents, but not an inspectable Figma file/link with real node IDs and not the three referenced `DESIGN-*.md` source documents.
-Therefore this build follows the screenshots' visible structure and hierarchy, but it should **not** be described yet as pixel-perfect or node-verified Figma implementation.
-Once the actual Figma source is provided, do a visual pass without changing the accepted product flow or business rules.